trevorproject/rainbow-relax/tests/README.md

 # Rainbow Relax Widget Testing

-This directory contains comprehensive test suites for the Rainbow Relax widget, adapted from the original app tests to ensure the same functionality works in the widget environment.
+This directory contains comprehensive test suites for the Rainbow Relax widget, ensuring the breathing exercise functionality works correctly in the embeddable widget environment.
+The tests cover all aspects from basic integration to performance optimization.

 ## Test Structure